-Porch lights may be placed on sidewalls and the switch will be in the unit's interior on the sidewall.
+Porch lights may be placed on sidewalls and the switch for these lights will be in the interior of the unit on the sidewall.

 Brake Wiring

 Both 10-inch and 12-inch electric brakes operate on 12-volt power supplied from the tow vehicle, transferred through the blue positive and white negative in the 7-way connector.
 There are no fuses or breakers installed in this brake wiring.